Basic Definition of a Qualified Electrical Worker (QEW)

 The definition of a Qualified Person is:

-One who has the skills and knowledge related to the construction and operation of the electrical equipment and installations and has received safety training to recognize and avoid the hazards involved (NFPA 70E-2012).
+One who has demonstrated skills and knowledge related to the construction and operation of the electrical equipment and installations and has received safety training to identify the hazards and reduce the associated risk.

-At Berkeley Lab, we call this a Qualified Electrical Worker (QEW).
+At Berkeley Lab, we call this a Qualified Electrical Worker (QEW), and add the requirement for approval by the Electrical AHJ for Safe Work Practices.

 There are a few flavors of QEW, as shown in the table below.
 Both QEW 1 and QEW 2 are required to keep a QEW Badge, with date stickers that show when their training expires.